pictoune/pictoune.github.io/install-anki-connect.md

 }
 ```

-Great job!
+Very nice!
 Now that you've installed Anki-Connect, let's move on to the next step: [Installing AwesomeTTS]({% link install-awesome-tts.md %}).